thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 {::include psa-ext/cert-meta.cddl}
 ~~~

-The provisioning linkage of Certification CoMID to the RoT CoMID is illustrated in {{fig-cert-link}}.
+The linkage of Certification CoMID to the RoT CoMID is illustrated in {{fig-cert-link}}.

 ~~~
 {::include art/cert.txt}